joelindra/Janus/README.md

 <img width="364" height="437" alt="image" src="https://github.com/user-attachments/assets/54b12362-b54b-4f3c-be7a-e49fe1cdbd29" />

-### Features

-Janus v5.0 is equipped with a wide array of functionalities, categorized for ease of use:

 #### **Core & File Management**
 * **Dashboard:** An overview of the system with live stats on CPU, RAM, and disk usage.
 * **File Manager:** A comprehensive file explorer with capabilities to browse, view, edit, create, rename, delete, and manage permissions of files and directories.